-Most of the research carried out about sexuality of disabled persons looks at it as a problem, as a part of the impairment.
-It is seen as something pathological, to be treated, cured and controlled.
+Most of the research carried out about sexuality of disabled persons looks at it as a problem, as a part of their impairment.
+It is often seen as something pathological, to be treated, cured and controlled.

 I wanted to look at sexuality from the point of view of persons with disabilities.
 Expressing our sexuality is our human right.
 I wanted to see how families and communities look at and influence the desire of expressing sexuality of persons with disabilities.

-The research process was in Italian and was later translated into English.
+The whole research was in Italian and was later translated into English.
 It was organised in the following steps:

 - An announcement was placed in some disability related newsgroups to ask for volunteers for a study on disability and sexuality.